Large Deviations for Markovian Graphon Processes and Associated Dynamical Systems on Networks: Setting

 \section{Setting}

 We start by describing the dynamically evolving random graph model of our interest.
 For $n \in \mathbb{N}$ and $i,j \in [n] := \{1, \ldots , n\}$, let

 We shall work with the graphon representations of the random graphs.
+We note that since we work with directed graphs, the graphons in our study will not necessarily be symmetric.
 For a graph on $n$ vertices labeled $1, \ldots,n$, vertex $i$ of the graph will correspond to the interval $Q_i^n$ in its graphon representation.
 Graphons are formally defined as (Lebesgue) measurable functions on $[0,1]^2$ taking values in $[0,1]$.
 We denote the set of all graphons by $\cls_0$ :

-For a simple directed graph $G$ on $n$ vertices, the graphon representation of $G$ is the block function in $\cls_0$ which assigns for each $i,j \in [n]$ the value $1$ to the points in $Q_{i,j}^n$ if there is an edge connecting vertex $i$ to vertex $j$ in $G$ and assigns the value $0$ elsewhere.
+For a simple directed graph $G$ on $n$ vertices, the graphon representation of $G$ is the block function in $\cls_0$ which assigns, for each $i,j \in [n]$, the value $1$ to all the points in $Q_{i,j}^n$ if there is an edge connecting vertex $i$ to vertex $j$ in $G$ and assigns the value $0$ otherwise.
 In this paper, we shall deal with graphon processes, indexed by time.
-Hereafter, $\cW_0$ will denote the set of all graphon processes in the time interval $[0,1]$ :
+Fix some $T \in (0,\infty)$.
+Hereafter, $\cW_0$ will denote the set of all graphon processes over the time interval $[0,T]$ :

-In the last two displays, a.e. refers to the Lebesgue measure on $[0,1]^2$ and $[0,1]^3$, respectively.
-We will often use $d\lambda$ when integrating with respect to the Lebesgue measure on the appropriate space $[0,1]^d$.
+In the last two displays, a.e. refers to the Lebesgue measure on $[0,1]^2$ and $[0,1]^2 \times [0,T]$, respectively.
+We will often use $d\lambda$ when integrating with respect to the Lebesgue measure on spaces such as $[0,1]^d$ or $[0,1]^d \times [0,T]$.
 In general we will omit reference to the measure when clear from the context.
+All $L^p$-spaces on $[0,1]^d$ or $[0,1]^d \times [0,T]$ in this paper are with respect to the corresponding Lebesgue measures.

-Let $\cW$ be the set of all time-dependent kernels on time interval $[0,1]$, i.e.,
+Let $\cW$ be the set of all time-dependent kernels on time interval $[0,T]$, i.e.,

-For any $\phi \in \cW$ and time $s \in [0,1]$, we shall use the notation $\phi_s := \phi(\cdot,\cdot,s) \in \cls$ to denote the kernel at time $s$.
+For any $\phi \in \cW$ and time $s \in [0,T]$, we shall use the notation $\phi_s := \phi(\cdot,\cdot,s) \in \cls$ to denote the kernel at time $s$.
 Here, $\cls$ is the set of all time-homogeneous kernels, i.e.,